xybor/xyplatform/xylog/README.md

 To adjust the level, using `SetLevel` method.

+### EventLogger

+`EventLogger` is a logger wrapper supporting to compose logging message by key-value fields.

 ## Logging level

 The numeric values of logging levels are given in the following table.
 These are primarily of interest if you want to define your own levels, and need them to have specific values relative to the predefined levels.
 If you define a level